 - Membership of a reputable organisation such as International Ship Suppliers Association (ISSA) or the International Marine Purchasing Association (IMPA)

 Our Pacific Basin Management System ashore and at sea conforms to the mandatory International Safety Management (ISM) Code.
-It is also certified by Lloyd's Register Quality Assurance (LRQA) to voluntary standards, including:
+It is also certified by DNV GL Business Assurance to voluntary standards, including:

 - OHSAS 18001:2007 for our occupational health & safety management system